Please note that I've created a step-by-step video for creating a STUNNING photography portfolio website. DON'T miss out on that video here.

 It includes a very good image gallery feature and also enables file downloads in case you want to share the source files of your photos.
 If you only want to share them with selected people you can even password-protect them.
 Jimdo offers a free plan that is sponsored through an ad on your site.
 Alternatively, for the price of US $5 a month, you not only get rid of the ad but also get your own domain name and email account.

 Wix is completely based on Flash technology.
 This means it offers some quite interesting visual options that are popular with photographers.
 Unfortunately, it also has its disadvantages: neither Google nor Apple are big fans of Flash websites, which may affect your search engine ranking, and iPhones or iPads will not show your Flash site at all.
 There are workarounds for this, however: Wix offers a dedicated mobile website editor to address the iPhone issue.
-If your main concern is to have a website that looks really great and you’re less worried about SEO and mobile access you should definitely check out Wix.
+If your main concern is to have a website that looks really great and you’re less worried about SEO and mobile access you should definitely check out my personal favorite Wix.

 Another way to share photos is through blogging platforms like Tumblr or WordPress.com (the hosted version).
 These services are also free and allow you to create content in the familiar reverse-chronological blog format, i.e. with the most recent post appearing at the top.
 These two services give you an interesting additional option: you can enable a secret email address to which you can send text and photos.
 The email is then automatically converted into a blog post.
 This is great if you want to get friends and family to share photos to your blog.